rucoma00/EnergyMeter/README.md

 of transmitting the data via WiFi.
 When accessing the ESP32’s local IP address in a LAN through a web browser, the user can see the real-time data displayed in graphs.

+The project document can be found [here](https://unioviedo-my.sharepoint.com/:b:/g/personal/uo270900_uniovi_es/EQzcYe0qi8hMoIPFvTlWhh0BiYHRrlX2mXz5ZHV1bIPMYQ?e=FPoK43).
+Please refer to it for further information about the project.

 ***It has only been tested using fictional loads.*** An RC circuit was used to simulate a phase shift.
 By choosing R = 1kΩ and C = 47µF the theoretical maximum voltage at the resistor would be VR = 498.9mV and, at the capacitor, 33.8mV.